Here's what you need to know for a kayak camping trip.

 Other standard gear

-When it comes to the rest of your gear, the size of your kayak obviously affects how much gear you can bring.
-A touring kayak or sea kayak with multiple storage areas is obviously going to be better on long trips than a simple 10-foot kayak made for open water paddles on small lakes or streams.
+When it comes to the rest of your kayak camping gear, the size of your boat obviously affects how much gear you can bring.
+A touring kayak or sea kayak with multiple storage areas is obviously going to be better on long trips than a simple 10-foot kayak or inflatable craft made for open water paddles on small lakes or streams.
+The best kayaks for camping will be a bit overboard on the storage options.

-Pay close attention to the weight capacity of your kayak.
-You might not think about how much space your gear takes up until you're loading it on the kayak.
+Kayak campers should pay close attention to the weight capacity of their craft before you put in at the launch.
+You might not think about how much space your gear takes up until you're loading it on the kayak for the first trip.

+Even better.
+Do a dry run first.
 Practice loading your gear in the kayak in your garage or yard.
 You don't want to get to the launch only to find there is no room for your sleeping pad and tent in the kayak!
+You also want to make sure the kayak is not too heavy to easily portage if you must go around an obstacle deep in the backcountry.

 One of the biggest challenges of a kayaking trip is keeping all your gear dry.
 A good dry bag will help keep your tent and sleeping bags dry.